 You know your loved one better than anyone else.
 If you notice any type of unusual behavior or change in their demeanor takes it seriously.
 You need to get them the help they need immediately so that the abuse can stop.
 At Minner Vines Moncus Injury Lawyers, we are compassionate attorneys who understand the pain and confusion you are going through during this traumatic time.
 We want to help you achieve a better outcome for the sake of your family and hold negligent and abusive nursing homes responsible for their actions.

-Compensation for Nursing Home Abuse Victims
+Compensation for Nursing Home Abuse Victims in Lexington

 The impact of emotional and psychological abuse is profound.
 Broken bones may heal but the emotional scars can take a tremendous amount of time and care to heal.
 We think that just because we can’t see it, it must not be that serious.
 Psychological abuse is serious.
 The type of compensation that may be available depends on the circumstances surrounding your case.
 An attorney with Minner Vines Moncus Injury Lawyers will be able to sort through the evidence and help determine what you may be entitled to.
 In general, you may be able to recover compensation for medical expenses, pain and suffering, therapy, rehabilitation services, and emotional distress.